Professional Music Production for Authentic Audiophile Rock & Metal Records Professional Session Bass Playing Professional Audio Mastering Services

-A: I'm working on the "onlinization" of my business...
+A: I'm working on the business side of my business...

 Q: What questions do customers most commonly ask you?
 What's your answer?

-A: They usually ask stuff they don't know about, so I tell 'em the answer.
+A: They usually ask stuff they don't know, so I give them an answer.

 Q: Tell us about your studio setup.

 A: Slash Zero Records Studio (or simply Ø Studio) is a recording studio located in Abensberg, Germany (between Regensburg, Ingolstadt, Munich and Nuremberg).
 We have 4 different recording rooms to record as a complete live-band, or one-by-one via overdub (we can also provide space to sleep for the whole band, if needed), state of the art equipment that has the ability to sound both modern or vintage, and offer 360° guidance including (pre-)production, recording (professional coaching for almost every instrument), mixing, mastering, label work (release plan, promotion, distribution, marketing), and general tips about the music business (GEMA/PROs, taxes, etc.).
 The studio is easy to reach via train (5min walk from Abensberg Central Station), car (15min drive from A93 highway), or plane (45min drive from Munich Airport), and within 5min walk you're "into the wild" in beautiful nature to relax and enjoy Abensberg's panorama way and free your mind to be creative.
 Visit http://slashzerorecords.com for more info.

 Q: What other musicians or music production professionals inspire you?